allenphilip93/allenphilip93.github.io/_posts/2024-05-24-understanding-llms-part-0.md

 image:
   path: https://www.unite.ai/wp-content/uploads/2023/06/llm.jpg
   lqip: data:image/webp;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAADwAABwAAQUxQSDIAAAARL0AmbZurmr57yyIiqE8oiG0bejIYEQTgqiDA9vqnsUSI6H+oAERp2HZ65qP/VIAWAFZQOCBCAAAA8AEAnQEqEAAIAAVAfCWkAALp8sF8rgRgAP7o9FDvMCkMde9PK7euH5M1m6VWoDXf2FkP3BqV0ZYbO6NA/VFIAAAA
-  alt: LMs Series - Part 0 - Overview
+  alt: LLMs Series - Part 0 - Overview
 ---

-## What's in this LM Series?
+## What's in this LLM Series?

 The purpose of this series if two-fold:
-- Serve as a template for people who are on the LLM/LVM/LAM learning journey
+- Serve as a template for people who are on the LLM learning journey
 - Capture my learnings and serve as notes for me to go back in the future

 This will be a summarization of various blogs, videos, lectures, papers & my interpretations of them.
 To this end, I attempt to break down each section into the follow: